Charles Schmid: Books and media

 In 1966, Joyce Carol Oates published the short story "Where Are You Going, Where Have You Been?", about a teenage girl being charmed and menaced by a predatory man; she was inspired in part by the Schmid case.
-The story is dedicated to Bob Dylan because Oates was also inspired by his song "It's All Over Now, Baby Blue."
-The story was adapted into a 1985 film Smooth Talk, in which Schmid's character, Arnold Friend, is played by Treat Williams.
+The story is dedicated to Bob Dylan because Oates was inspired by his song "It's All Over Now, Baby Blue."
+The story was adapted into the 1985 film Smooth Talk, and the character based on Schmid is played by Treat Williams.

-In 1970 John Gilmore published The Tucson Murders, through Dial Press, New York, a hardcover nonfiction true crime detailing the life and crimes of Charles Schmid, the "notorious pied piper of Tucson".
+In 1970 John Gilmore published The Tucson Murders through Dial Press, detailing the life and crimes of Charles Schmid, the "notorious pied piper of Tucson".
 John Gilmore was sent at first by Playboy magazine to do a story on the trial, but after an introduction to Schmid's wife, he managed to meet Charles Schmid and get the exclusive rights to a book.
-He was in close contact with him and his family during the whole trial.
+He was in close contact with him and his family during the trial.

 The 1971 movie The Todd Killings is based on the Schmid case, as was the 1994 film Dead Beat and the 2005 film The Lost, adapted from a novel by Jack Ketchum.

-Actress Rose McGowan's 2014 directorial debut, Dawn, was inspired by the events surrounding the murder of Alleen Rowe.
+Actress Rose McGowan's 2014 directorial debut Dawn was inspired by the events surrounding the murder of Alleen Rowe.
 It stars Tara Lynne Barr in the role of Dawn Rowe, Hannah Marks as Mary French and Reiley McClendon as Schmid.

 The young adult thriller Half in Love with Death (Merit Press 2015) by Emily Ross was inspired by the Schmid case.

 A Crime to Remember portrayed the case in the 2014 episode "The Pied Piper".

 I, a Squealer: The Insider's Account of the "Pied Piper of Tucson" Murders by Richard Bruns is a first-hand account of the murders by Schmid's childhood friend whose information resulted in Schmid's arrest and conviction.